September 02, 2025

 Do not resubmit your own or another’s previously graded work.

-Ghost-writing – you should not make use of ghostwriters or professional agencies in the production of your work, or submit material which has been written on your behalf.
+Ghostwriting: You should not make use of ghostwriters or professional agencies in the production of your work or submit material that has been written on your behalf.

 Put quotation marks around direct quotes, the information that you have copied word-for-word from the source.
 You can also use a highlight color or some other code that identifies exact copy material.